We are an interdisciplinary team of scientists

 Kristen Lindquist, Ph.D., is a Professor of Psychology and Neuroscience and the Director of the Carolina Affective Science Lab at at the University of North Carolina, Chapel Hill.
 Dr. Lindquist received her Ph.D. in Psychology from Boston College and was a postdoctoral fellow in the Harvard University Mind/Brain/Behavior Initiative prior to joining the faculty at UNC.

-Please note that in August ‘25, Dr. Lindquist will join the faculty of Psychology at The Ohio State University as the Dale K. and Robert J. Weary Chair of Social Psychology.
+As of July 2025, Dr. Lindquist will join the faculty of Psychology at The Ohio State University as the Dale K. and Robert J. Weary Chair of Social Psychology.

 CV | Email